Ives: Symphonies Nos. 34, The Unanswered Question, Central Park in the Dark (Seattle Symphony, Morlot)

 I've less to say about Symphony No. 3, which represents Ives in his lyrical, pastoral mood.
 His scoring emphasizes the string choir, and the harmonies are lush and chromatic, though still tonal (and polytonal), throughout.
 The music is not far from what you often encounter in the violin sonatas, and some of the material, in the second movement especially, will remind you of General William Booth Enters Into Heaven.
 This recording includes the optional "distant church bells" (sampled in this case), a nice touch that's seldom employed.

 The music in this album aptly demonstrates how Ives' polystylism and collage/quotation techniques delivered results that still sound fresh and relevant today, whereas works like Berio's Sinfonia and Bernstein's Mass now seem dated.
-I think Ives' customary reliance on abstract atonality as a substrate helps, as does the fact that he carefully chose his quoted material to construct an edifice of genuine personal authenticity, however dubious its historical authenticity.
+I think Ives' customary reliance on abstract atonality as a substrate helps, as does the fact that he carefully chose his quoted material to construct an edifice of genuine personal authenticity, however dubious its historical accuracy.
 Like the world of Hollywood Westerns, Ives' sonic America owes more to its creator's imagination than it does to real history.
 But in both cases the constructed world is meaningful, coherent in vision, and recognizably American.

 - First published February 2016